-As of January 1, 2011, purchase order issued by the World Bank Group carry a “CONFIDENTIAL” marking on the top right hand corner.
-The inclusion of the marking on the purchase order is one of the steps taken by the Bank Group as part of their implementation of the Bank Group’s Access to Information Policy.
+As of January 1, 2011, purchase orders issued by the World Bank Group carry a “CONFIDENTIAL” marking on the top right hand corner.
+The inclusion of the marking on the purchase order is one of the steps taken by the World Bank Group as part of their implementation of the World Bank Group’s Access to Information Policy.

-Procurement documents, such as purchase orders and contracts, generated by the Bank fall under the Corporate Administrative Matters category in the list of exceptions.
+Procurement documents such as purchase orders and contracts generated by the World Bank fall under the Corporate Administrative Matters category in the list of exceptions.
 This means that these documents are marked “CONFIDENTIAL” and their distribution is restricted to those with a need to know.

-Please visit the Access to information website for additional information on the Bank’s Access to Information Policy.
+Please visit the Access to Information website for additional information on the World Bank’s Access to Information Policy.